Our pick for the best sushi restaurant on Maui, 1054Togoshi

 The service is on par with what you’d expect for just two people working and doing it all.
 Some reviews online complain about this but I’m a ‘go with the flow’ type and it never bothered me as I didn’t find the service to be slow.
-In fact, the service we got was great, super friendly (although the chef is stoic), we didn’t wait too long, and were generally very satisfied.
+In fact, the service we got was great, super friendly, we didn’t wait too long, and were generally very satisfied.
 This restaurant is clearly a labor of love for the owners and if you’re patient and adopt a ‘Maui Time’ mentality (I recommend that for ALL things on the island) you will greatly enjoy yourselves.

 Note that LAST CALL (for both food and beverages) is at 8:30 and they mean it.
 Though they did bend it a bit for a 2nd glass of Sake for us.

 Overall, both of my dining experiences were great.
 The food was great and the prices what I’d expect for the quality.

 Bottom line, WE LOVED IT!

 So what’s the deal with the Yoga Cat?